-- (1) date stamp the request to verify timeliness; - (2) follow the procedures in Paragraph 23 B Requests for a GFP Determination; and - (3) forward the Policyholder's request, with all required AIP documentation, to the RO within 5 business days of receipt of the request.
+- (1) date stamp the request on the date it was received to verify timeliness; - (2) follow the procedures in Paragraph 23 B Requests for a GFP Determination; and - (3) notify the RO within 5 business days of receipt of the request.
+Upon notification, upload the Policyholder's request, with all required AIP documentation through the LC/GFP Database.